-In systems that contain any audio components such as AES or Analog audio IO, a TDM crosspoint submodule, or Dis-embedding input cards, and AES reference is required in order to allow the system to process that audio signals correctly.
+In systems that contain any audio components such as AES or Analog audio IO, a TDM crosspoint submodule, or disembedding input cards, an AES reference is required in order to allow the system to process that audio signal correctly.

-On the router Frame Controller Module, a Time Base submodule will be installed for these types of systems to receive and process the AES reference.
-The Frame Controller Module will generate an alarm if the Timebase Submodule does not detect an appropriate reference signal.
+On the router Frame Controller Module, a Time Base Submodule will be installed for these types of systems to receive and process the AES reference.
+The Frame Controller Module will generate an alarm if the Time Base Submodule does not detect an appropriate reference signal.